 The Etax return makes this simple for you.
 Just enter the number of times you wash per week, and we’ll do the maths for you to work out how much you can claim!

-Tools and Equipment Deductions for apprentices and Trainees
+Claiming Tools on Tax, Plus Other Equipment Deductions for Apprentices and Trainees

 As a trade’s apprentice or trainee, you are often required to buy certain tools for work out of your own pocket.
 Tax time is when you can claim these expenses back!